 Latin America, home to the Amazon rainforest, the Pantanal and Iberá wetlands, the Galápagos Islands, the high Andes, the Patagonian steppe and the Falkland Islands, is unbelievably rich in wildlife most of which found nowhere else in the world.
 The continent also boasts of almost 3,500 species of birds.
-In the remote wildlife meccas of South Georgia and the Antarctic Peninsula, seabird and marine life and mammal numbers - seals, whales and dolphins - rival Africa's top wilderness areas.
+In the remote wildlife meccas of South Georgia, the Antarctic Peninsula, seabird and marine life and mammal numbers - bears, seals, whales and dolphins - rival Africa's top wilderness areas.
 And the High Arctic is home to polar bears, walruses, beluga whales, narwhals and many other endemic species.

 From the jungles of Mexico in the north, to Belize's jaguar rich lowland and coastal rainforests, Nicaragua's cloud forests and Costa Rica's well-protected national parks covering over a quarter of its total landmass, Central America is a haven for wildlife and birdlife.
 However, South America is the region's big game country, with wildlife hotspots such as Brazil's Pantanal wetlands offering the best opportunities to spot jaguars, tapirs, giant anteateters and many other iconic mammal and bird species.
 Guyana's tropical forests and rolling grasslands are arguably the best place on the continent to view giant harpy eagles and anteaters, and the chaotic macaw and parrot clay licks in the Peruvian and Bolivian Amazon are ranked up there with the top wildlife spectacles in the world.